Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 customerscompetitorsemployee_countcompany_updatesperson_profile

 NinjaPear homepage, captured from https://nubela.co/.
-This is the cleanest quick visual I found of the product’s customers, competitors, and employees data model.
+This is the cleanest quick visual of the product’s customers, competitors, and employees data model.

 NinjaPear Employee API page, captured from https://nubela.co/employee-api.
-Publicly sourced person-profile data is useful when you want BI dashboards to include org changes, exec mapping, and account intelligence.
+Publicly sourced person-profile data is useful for org mapping and account intelligence workflows.

 Side-by-side scorecard